Jan Marmenout

 Jan Marmenout (born in Ghent, Belgium) is a Belgian percussionist and multi-instrumentalist playing such instruments as the berimbau, kalimba, balafon, didgeridoo, shawm, Tibetan trumpet, conch shells, fujara, lithophones, etc. He is perhaps most-known for his compositions on the fujara, an ethnic instrument from Slovakia.
 Marmenout plays the fujara in an intuitive and non-traditionalist way.

-He has composed the score for two movies, Judentransport XX (2003) and Desperado (2002).
+He has composed the score for two movies, Desperado (2002) and Judentransport XX (2003).